The Best of Namibia – 20 Day Self-Drive Tour

 Distance approx. 50 km; driving time approx. 1 hour

 Once you have landed in Windhoek, collected your luggage and gone through the passport control point, follow the signs to the rental car counter.
 Upon collection, you will make your way to your booked accommodation.
 Use the rest of the afternoon to relax after your long flight, or alternatively visit some of the sights in town, such as the Tintenpalast (House of Parliament), the Christ Church, the ‘Namibia Craft Centre’ with its local artwork or take a stroll along Independence Avenue.
-For dinner, we can recommend the popular Joe’s Beerhouse.
+For dinner, you can visit one of Windhoek’s excellent restaurants (payable at the establishment).
 You spend the night in a standard room at the Elegant Guesthouse.

 Day 2 | Windhoek – Kalahari